KaranJagtiani/IoT-Project-using-NodeMCU-MEAN-Stack/README.md

 ## Usage

-1. Run the Node server using this command:
+1. Run the Node server, by running this command in the node-app folder:

 ```
 node app.js